 There are many great resources to help identify funding for potential projects.
 The Director of Grant Development can assist in this process.
 In addition to working with the Director of Grant Development in locating applicable funding, faculty and staff are encouraged to do their own prospect research.
 Below is a list of popular websites that can assist in this process.

 www.grants.gov is the federal government’s central repository of grants offered at any given time.
 It is searchable by category (e.g. Education; Employment, Labor and Training), by eligibility (public and state controlled institutions of higher education), by agency or by keyword.
 It provides links to a synopsis of the grant opportunity as well as the full announcement and application package.

 Note: RTC is registered and eligible to apply for grants through grants.gov, but application submission must go through authorized users only.
-The Director of Grant Development will process any actual submissions.
+The Grants Director will process any actual submissions.

 The Catalog of Federal Domestic Assistance is a government-wide compendium of Federal programs, projects, services, and activities that provide assistance or benefits to the American public.
 It contains financial and nonfinancial assistance programs administered by departments and establishments of the Federal government, which includes a database to search for funding opportunities.
 It is a great source for identifying a complete list of agencies and programs that offer funding.